Monasteries in Manaslu Region

 Mu-Gumpa

-Mu Gompa is a significant Buddhist monastery located at approximately around 3,700 meters in Nepal’s remote Tsum Valley, making it the highest monastery in the area.
+Mu Gompa is a significant Buddhist monastery located at approximately 3,700 meters in Nepal’s remote Tsum Valley, making it the highest monastery in the area.
 It is the spiritual place of the Tsum Valley, which follows the Gelugpa tradition, with very strong ties to Tibetan Buddhism, including ancient texts and traditions.
 The Mu Gompa is a home to monks who study Buddhist scriptures, practice meditation, and perform rituals; it is a major monastic study center.

 Lungden Gumpa

-Lhi Gumpa
+Lhi Gompa

 Rachen Gompa